 You've probably heard 'force equals mass times acceleration' over and over, and for a good reason.
 It's likely the most used equation in physics.
 This equation tells us that an object subjected to a net external force will accelerate.
 The amount that an object will accelerate is directly proportional to the magnitude of the force.
 Acceleration is also inversely proportional to the mass of the object.
 This goes back to our example of two balls, one light, and one heavy.
 If the same force is applied to both, the heavier ball will experience less acceleration than the lighter ball because it has a higher mass.

-💡Remember: the f=ma relation is only suitable for objects with a constant mass!
+💡Remember: the F=ma relation is only suitable for objects with a constant mass!

-Essentially, the F= ma formula defines a force to be a change in momentum, where momentum represents the mass of an object (m) of an object times its velocity (V).
+Essentially, the formula defines a force to be a change in momentum, where momentum represents the mass of an object (m) of an object times its velocity (V).
 But how has this simple law been derived?

 Imagine a car with mass (m) with a starting velocity of (V0) starting at point X0.
 The car speeds up and reaches another point (X1) at a velocity of (V1).
 Given that the mass of the car doesn't change and that force is equal to a change in momentum with a change of time, the formula becomes:

 What about net force?
-Say you've slid a ball onto a smooth surface; your action of pushing is a force that isn't being canceled out by other forces as the ball slides forward.
+Say you've slid a ball onto a smooth surface; your action of pushing is a force that isn't being cancelled out by other forces as the ball slides forward.
 The ball is experiencing acceleration.
 All the external forces have balanced out when the ball slows down and stops moving.